Alabama Bus Segregation Ended

 Segregation on buses in Alabama officially ended on November 13th, 1956.

 The battle was waged principally over education and had started earlier with legal challenges to the system in several states.
-The old principle of ‘separate but equal’ facilities for whites and blacks, endorsed by the Supreme Court in 1896, had been rejected by the court in 1954 in relation to the public school system in Kansas.
+The old principle of ‘separate but equal’ facilities, endorsed by the Supreme Court in 1896, had been rejected by the court in 1954 in relation to the public school system in Kansas.
 The reaction in many states in the South was punningly called ‘massive resistance’ and desegregation of schools proceeded patchily, but gradually the decisions of the federal courts took hold.

 Meanwhile, Martin Luther King’s principle of non-violence as ‘the most potent technique for oppressed people’ was proving effective in Montgomery.
-More than 90 per cent of Montgomery blacks joined the boycott, which was copied elsewhere in the South.
-Black people formed car pools to get to work or walked, and downtown shops complained of losing business.
+More than 90 per cent of Montgomery’s Black population joined the boycott, which was copied elsewhere in the South.
+People formed car pools to get to work or walked, and downtown shops complained of losing business.
 In March 1956 King was fined $500 for conducting an illegal boycott.
 In April the Supreme Court ruled against bus segregation and the Montgomery bus company, which was losing money, tried to comply, but was overruled by the local police chief.
 In June the federal district court in Montgomery ruled that the city’s segregation ordinances were unconstitutional.
 The ruling was upheld by the Supreme Court in November and the following month the city announced its compliance.
-Rosa Parks posed for photographers, near the front of a bus with a white man further back.